 Out of the forty-three schools, School 9 features in the upper category for changes seen in all three values.
 School 14 is the lowest of the middle-ranked schools in terms of changes in latent rank value, but it is in the upper category for change in the other values.
 In other words, the school's latent rank is not high, though with the efforts of staff and pupils, the test scores have risen, and this is considered as a positive outcome by the pupils.
 School 19 ranks the middle in terms of change in deviation and latent rank values and ranks sixth in the upper category in terms of change in pupils' perceptions regarding the program, indicating that the school has been actively educating pupils about the benefits.
-School 35 has poor results in terms of change in deviation value and is in the lower category.
-However, it is ranked in the middle in terms of change in latent rank and in the pupils' perceptions of the program.
+School 35 has poor results in terms of change in latent rank and in the pupils' perceptions of the program.
 Therefore, it